-Travel Photography Tips-

 19 Useful Travel Photography Tips to Take Better Photos

 This is why this is number one of my travel photography tips – when you are travelling, you can’t take any pictures when your camera is in your bag.
 The only time mine is usually away is when I’m passing through Customs!
 You just never know what you are going to see!
 Not only that, but it also gives me a little extra space for other stuff in my bag.

 2 | Understand How Your Camera Works

-It means understanding that focal length, distance to subject and aperture have an effect on depth of field or understanding that ISO is the sensor’s sensitivity to light but it also creates noisy pictures the higher you go and that shutter speeds can be used to freeze action or create movement, such as light trails of vehicles or dancing street performers.
+It means understanding that focal length, distance to subject and aperture affect depth of field or understanding that ISO is the sensor’s sensitivity to light but it also creates noisy pictures the higher you go and that shutter speeds can be used to freeze action or create movement, such as light trails of vehicles or dancing street performers.
 When you understand the relationship between these, you will be able to achieve what you are trying to do through judgment, not luck.
 This leads me onto…

 3 | Shoot an Auto Mode

 This sounds contradictory to the above but hear me out.
 We pay a lot of money for cameras and equipment.
 Someone once told me my “high-end DSLR was like a Ferrari and it should be used like it was intended.”
 It’s full of technology, so let it do the work, after all, you’ve paid for it.
 Shooting manual because you think it makes you a better photographer is, in my opinion, madness.
 There is a place for manual, but it’s not in my everyday travel world.

 Combine auto modes with mirrorless technology and photography becomes effortless.
 Less effort, more fun, no?
 Understand how your camera works and how each mode operates, such as understanding that aperture priority will let you pick the aperture and it will pick the shutter speed (and ISO, if you have auto ISO set).
 Let the camera do the work for you, not the other way around.